Recent project news

 If you want to be emailed these newsletters, obligation free, please contact us here.

-Vision Motueka is actively working on several projects at present.
+Vision Motueka has worked on several projects.
 Here is a digest of some of the things that have happened over the past few years.

 August 30, 2017 - Community contact database gets its annual update